Trending Now – FUNctional Fitness

 I’m a pragmatist, a mom and a business owner, so I want effective and efficient ways to workout.
 Many of the current fitness activities embody practicality and are in the realm of making your life better through quality movement.
 Being a seasoned Pilates trainer and exercise science nerd, I enjoy seeing this trend come out of my little world into the greater fitness context.
 Jerrod Ruhl, owner of Lynchburg CrossFit, agrees.
 “I see a trend toward capability being the measuring stick as opposed to what I look like in the mirror.
 How much can I deadlift, squat, clean?
 As opposed to, how skinny do I look?”
 Recently, CrossFit has gained tremendous popularity.
 CrossFit-style workouts include constantly varied functional movements performed at relatively high intensity, and these movements reflect aspects of gymnastics, weightlifting and more.
 Fresh, functional workouts can be attractive and breathe new life into a fitness regime, especially when infused with a sense of accomplishment, capability and play.
+Check out Commercial Gym Equipment Suppliers to equip yourself for these workouts and elevate your fitness experience.

 It is no surprise that core-focused formats are trending—they work!
 Many of the popular core classes are some reformulation of the classic core conditioning, Pilates.
 Julie Preston, a local Pilates expert, believes, “Embracing the Pilates principles stands alone as the single-most beneficial personal outcome of fitness.
 Pilates is not about abdominal exercises, it’s about your life—moving well from our center, our powerhouse.”
 With a distinct Pilates flair, barre classes mix ballet conditioning, functional fitness, dance, and are set to music.
 Some barre classes bring your heart rate up, while others focus on toning.
 Choose barre if you enjoy rhythmic exercise or need a new form of cardio.
 Barre classes are great cross training for runners and anyone wanting to firm up.
 Outside of barre classes, there are many core fusion or hybrid classes offered locally, and the self-sufficient exerciser can subscribe to PilatesAnytime for the best cache of online core workouts including barre.